metapolator/metapolator/next/docs/metapolator-project-file-format.md

 ## Single UFOv3

 Dave's alternative 'single UFOv3 with layers' approach.
-This is nice because it is normalised, with no redundant UFO stuff.
+This is nice because it is normalised, with no redundant UFO stuff, but that may prove restrictive in practice as information that could belong in `fontinfo.plist` has to be stored in a `lib.plist` or `data/com.metapolator.yaml` file

 ```
 my-first-master.ufo          UFOv3 directory.
 This format is documented at